What is imatinib?

 - Abdominal pain

-Common skin changes that occur during treatment with imatinib include:
+Skin changes that often occur during treatment with imatinib include:

 - Postoperative periorbital purpura